 Input may refer to any of the following:

-1. Any information or data that is sent to a computer for processing is considered input.
+1. Any information or data sent to a computer for processing is considered input.
 Input or user input is sent to a computer using an input device.
 The picture is an illustration of the difference between input and output.
-The input example (top) shows data being sent from a keyboard to a computer.
+The input example (top) shows data sent from a keyboard to a computer.

-Input devise examples
+Input device examples

 Devices commonly used to provide input to a computer include: